dfinity/motoko/stdlib/examples/produce-exchange/README.md

 Produce Exchange Canister Component
 =====================================

-We give an example of ActorScript's role in DFINITY by implementing the **Produce Exchange Canister Component** in ActorScript.
+We give an example of ActorScript by implementing the **Produce Exchange Canister** in ActorScript.

-The **produce exchange** gives a realistic marketplace-like application, and servers as our canonical example Dapp.
+The **produce exchange** gives a realistic marketplace-like application, and serves as a canonical example DFINITY Dapp.

 We use it here to illustrate ActorScript the language, the standard library, and the associated the DFINITY Dapp design process.